markd2/MarkDnD/KidsOnBikes/session-3-notes.md

     - "help.  you're the only one i can trust.  jk"
     - smells vaguely of lemon
       - maybe hiding out in one of the closed legs of the royal bridge mall
-    - to michael perhaps (you're strong, rich, and have the goons on your side)
+    - to michael
+      - Wild Man: "Why these two (Michael / Grace).
+They are not good people like Allison and Alan.
+This Loomis.
+I do not know you"
+      - Jimmy: "Because he's mean.
+And rich. and popular"

 ----------